ibuetler/p3s-twitter/Tutorial.md

 ```

-**Task:** Now write a function with the name get_all_tweets(html) This function takes an html instance of Beautiful Soup created.
+**Task:** Now write a function with the name get_all_tweets(HTML) This function takes an HTML instance of Beautiful Soup created.
 Call the function from the previous step to get the first 20 tweets.
 Then find the ID of the last tweet and adjust the URL to this ID.
 Now iterate until all tweets are loaded.

-If you want some additional help, belows is a skeleton of the get_all_tweets function.
+If you want some additional help, below is a skeleton of the get_all_tweets function.

 <details><summary>Skeleton</summary>
 <p>